Benign paroxysmal positional vertigo (BPPV)

 Benign paroxysmal positional vertigo may go away on its own within a few weeks or months.
 But, to help relieve BPPV sooner, your doctor, audiologist or physical therapist may treat you with a series of movements known as the canalith repositioning procedure.

-In very rare situations in which the canalith repositioning procedure isn't effective, your doctor may recommend a surgical procedure in which a bone plug is used to block the portion of your inner ear that's causing dizziness.
+In rare situations when the canalith repositioning procedure doesn't work, your doctor may recommend a surgical procedure.
+In this procedure, a bone plug is used to block the portion of your inner ear that's causing dizziness.
 The plug prevents the semicircular canal in your ear from being able to respond to particle movements or head movements in general.
-The success rate for canal plugging surgery is approximately 90 percent.
+The success rate for canal plugging surgery is about 90%.

 Lifestyle and home remedies